Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Guide to the CD Barbell Strategy

-By Dan Miller · June 15, 2022 · 7 minute read
+By Dan Miller.
+June 20, 2024 · 7 minute read

 Guide to the CD Barbell Strategy

-With the CD barbell strategy, you invest in short-term and long-term certificates of deposit, and don’t invest any of your money in medium-term CDs — a strategy that can help maximize income and minimize risk.
+With the CD barbell strategy, you invest in short-term and long-term certificates of deposit, and don’t invest any of your money in medium-term CDs — a strategy that may help maximize income and minimize risk.

 CDs have different terms, and generally the longer the term, the higher the interest rate.
 When you invest money in a longer-term CD, you can take advantage of their higher rates.
 The downside with a long-term CD is that your money is tied up for a longer period of time.
 You have more liquidity with a short-term CD, but you will typically earn a lower return.